truchas/truchas/doc/reference-manual/rade/CHAPARRAL_Namelist.rst

 .. warning::
    If ``blocking_enclosure = F`` is provided to a blocking problem, the view factors will be incorrect.
-If ``blocking_enclosure = T`` is provided to a non-blocking problem, the view factor calculation will run slower than necessary.
+If ``blocking_enclosure = T`` is provided to a non-blocking problem, the view factor calculation will be correct, but will run slower than necessary.

 partial_enclosure